Used autolinea case cut for 94mm barrels, full flow oiling.

 The flywheel started at 13lbs, I'll take as much weight as I can off of this, coupled with the light non c/w crank it will make for a snappy little engine that revs/builds boost fast.

-I made a start on this but then broke my cutter will finish it up when I get some time and a new cutter.
+I made a start on this but then broke my cutter :rolleyes: will finish it up when I get some time and a new cutter.

 Haven't made much progress on this lately as family life and work is taking up all my time.
 The 2020 end date is looking unlikely at this rate but there is no rush tbh.